Clinical & Translational Research Experience

 - System-based practice –3, 4, 5,

 The mentor has to be an experienced investigator who is conducting actively enrolling clinical trials.
-We can constitute a mentoring team if there is no single mentor who qualifies in a field the student is interested in.
-You need to identify 1-2 specific areas of interest (a topic, disease, specialty), be as specific as possible, you can also identify 2-3 people you would like to work with.
-Then take those choices to Mary Samuels who coordinates the program and she can assist you in setting up your mentorship for this rotation.
+A mentoring team may be substituted if there is no single mentor who qualifies in a field the student is interested in.
+The student will need to identify 1-2 specific areas of interest (a topic, disease, specialty) and/or 2-3 researchers.
+These choices should be shared with Dr. Samuels who will need to approve of mentorship choices.